ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/work-with-data-using-queries-in-ballerina.md

 ### Update the main function for aggregating

-To call the `getTotalNumberOfDeaths` function within the main function to find the total number of deaths, add the code below to the main function of the `main.bal` file.
+Add the code below to the main function of the `main.bal` file to call the `getTotalNumberOfDeaths` function within the main function for finding the total number of deaths.

 ### The complete code with the aggregating function